 Have you been unfairly denied benefits for back pain and disability?

 We can help.
 If an insurance company has wrongly denied benefits for your back disability claim, request a free consultation with a lawyer now.
-At Mehr, Fairbanks & Peterson, we help people across the United States who are unable to work because of back pain and spinal disorders.
+At Mehr Fairbanks Trial Lawyers, we help people across the United States who are unable to work because of back pain and spinal disorders.
 Find help today by calling toll-free: 800-249-3731.